 Bella is ItalianOr really, whatever the Sims version of Italian is.
-"Bella" is an Italian name, her grandmother's name is a variant of an Italian name, and she is Ambiguously Brown (it's not uncommon for someone who is of Italian descent to have an olive skin tone).
+"Bella" is an Italian word that means beautiful, her grandmother's name is a variant of an Italian name, and she is Ambiguously Brown (it's not uncommon for someone who is of Italian descent to have an olive skin tone).

 Religion no longer exists in the modern day SimsIt's very apparent in Medieval but has yet to appear in a mainstream game.

 - There's Christmas and Hanukkah stuff available in one of the Sims 2 expansion packs, and Santa Claus actually shows up if you put a plate of cookies by a Christmas tree and a fireplace and everyone's asleep by midnight.
 I think they were just trying to avoid controversy as much as possible.
 (It'd kind of interesting if you had modern-day Peteran or Jacoban Sims, along with a Sim-expy of Judaism, a Sim-expy of Islam, a Sim-expy of Buddhism, a Sim-expy of atheism...)
 In World Adventures you could put a Peteran cathedral in France, a Sim-Islamic temple in Egypt, and a Sim-Buddhist sanctuary in China.

 - I was under the impression religion exists but it's not common to be religious, especially in Sim Nation.

 the next Sims will be M-ratedMediveal was darker than regular Sims, so this would be the only logical step.
 Sex, murder, religion, torture, drugs, prostitution, dictatorships, war, child abuse, and dragons will run rampant.

 - No; The Sims XXX will be another side game.

 - So in other words, "Elder Scrolls meets Fallout meets The Sims" I would totally play that!